Martin Karplus: Research

 Karplus published his first academic paper when he was 17 years old.
 Karplus contributed to many fields in physical chemistry, including chemical dynamics, quantum chemistry, and most notably, molecular dynamics simulations of biological macromolecules.
 He has also been influential in nuclear magnetic resonance spectroscopy, particularly to the understanding of nuclear spin-spin coupling and electron spin resonance spectroscopy.
 The Karplus equation describing the correlation between coupling constants and dihedral angles in proton nuclear magnetic resonance spectroscopy is named after him.

 From 1969 to 1970, Karplus visited the Structural Studies Division at the MRC Laboratory of Molecular Biology.

 In 1970 postdoctoral fellow Arieh Warshel joined Karplus at Harvard.
 Together they wrote a computer program that modeled the atomic nuclei and some electrons of a molecule using classical physics and modeling other electrons using quantum mechanics.
-In 1974 Karplus, Warshel and other collaborators published a paper based on this type of modeling, which successfully modeled the change in shape of retinal, a large complex protein molecule important to vision.
+In 1974 Karplus, Warshel and other collaborators published a paper based on this type of modeling, which successfully modeled the change in shape of retinal, a molecule important to vision.

 His research was concerned primarily with the properties of molecules of biological interest.
 His group originated and coordinated the development of the CHARMM program for molecular dynamics simulations.